timyates/groovy-stream/docs/content/index.md

 #### `flatMap`

-The `flatMap` step returns a List of elements, and each of this list is then passed individually along the rest of the stream.
+The `flatMap` step returns a List of elements, and each element of this list is then passed individually along the rest of the stream.
 Only when the list is exhausted will the stream go back to the source for another value to process: